WompLabsAI/website.github.io/TRAK_WOMP.md

 We know these results are on a small scale model, but we have more to share soon on billion(s) parameter models and internet scale datasets.
 We believe there doesn't need to be *hope* and *guesswork* when training large models.
 If you agree and are interested in collaborating or joining the team, please reach us at [contact@womplabs.ai](mailto:contact@womplabs.ai)!
 If you would like to stay up to date on our work, [sign up here](https://forms.gle/vzDzFeeW4d9jFjRJ7).

-See you next time :slightly_smiling_face:
+See you next time 🙂